top of page

 Red and Boots; 1977 Bravo Blowout

-On the day the new blocks arrived from Aberdeen, Red showed up from Texas.
-In their respective biographies written years later, Red and Boots had different accounts of what happened from this point on in the Bravo blowout; Red took credit for the ram block alterations and controlling the well; Boots said that Red yaked to the press while he and Richard unbolted the ram windows a fourth time in the BOP body and installed the new blocks.
-Some Phillips engineers estimated the flowing pressure up thru the stack at 4.5 to 6.0 K PSI.
+In their respective biographies written years later, Red and Boots had different accounts of what happened from this point on in the Bravo blowout; Red took full credit for the ram block alterations and controlling the well.
+Boots said that Red yacked to the press while he and Richard unbolted the ram windows a fourth time in the BOP body, installed the new blocks, began the closing process while manipulating the choke manifold and eventually pumping the well dead.
+A new production type tree was bolted on the blind ram BOPs as a capping stack and half the North Sea was pumped into the well.

-Red Adair, Bravo blowout, 1977
+Red and Boots; Bravo 1977

 On the left, two thirds of A-Team, the Red Adair Company giving a post Bravo capping press conference in 1977.
 Red is likely taking most of the credit but Boots knows the real deal.
 The other third of the A-Team, Coots, is in Wyoming on his own battling a fire near Casper.